mon-gmx/mon-gmx.github.io/index.md

 All opinions I share here are my opinions, I don't mean any harm and my main interest is to vent out and well, share whatever is going on with my day to day, so yes, eventually I contradict myself.
-This is far cheaper than therapy so bear with me.

 ### About me